-A limited number of university owned instruments are available for student use.
-Students may check-out an instrument for use in an ensemble, private lessons or methods courses.
+A limited number of university-owned instruments are available for student use.
+Students may check out an instrument for use in an ensemble, private lessons, or methods courses.
 Instruments are not available for purely recreational use.
 Instruments must be checked out from the university office and returned at the end of each semester.
-Students wishing to use a university instrument during the summer must have the approval of their applied instructor and the ATU Director of Bands.
+Students wishing to use a university instrument during the summer must have the approval of their applied instructor, ATU Director of Bands, and Music Department Head.